milin0102/Restaurants_Project/README.md

 # Restaurants Backend  project

-A project where user can connect with restaurants , restaurants owner can add their restaurants , customer can comment reviews and restaurants wil reploy to it
+A project where user can connect with restaurants , restaurants owner can add their restaurants , customer can comment reviews and restaurant owners wil reply to it

 ---
 ## Requirements